WesleyBryie/ChumBucket/wiki/guides/win10upgrade_activation.md

 * A USB drive of at least 4GiB.
 The Windows 10 ISO installation media is approximately 3.5 GiB in size.
 * Another working PC (If you are building a new PC).

-If you're on Windows, run the [**media creation tool**](https://www.microsoft.com/en-us/software-download/windows10) from microsoft.
-It will create a bootable installation media for windows 10 on your USB drive.
+If you're on Windows, this part is already covered by the previous step, and was achieved by running MSFT's Media Creation Tool - You may skip to the next step.

 Alternatively if you want to create a bootable USB drive from the LTSB/LTSC ISOs, you'll need [**Rufus**](https://rufus.ie/), since the Microsoft's creation tool does not support LTSB/LTSC.

 If you're on Linux, you'll need [**WoeUSB**](https://github.com/slacka/WoeUSB) or [**UNetbootin**](http://unetbootin.github.io/).